Your New Favorite Guide to Scoring High on the AP Chinese Exam

 It’s always helpful picking tools that allow you to practice multiple skills at once.
 For example, watching subtitled Chinese movies challenges both your listening and reading abilities.

-FluentU, for instance, lets you work on your speaking, listening and reading abilities through authentic audio and video clips.
-All videos come with interactive subtitles that let you read while listening to native speakers, and also supply you with grammar info, pronunciation guides and memorable graphics.
+FluentU, for instance, lets you work on your speaking, listening and reading abilities through Chinese language audio and video clips.

 8. Find a speaking partner